raspberrypilearning/persuasive-data-presentation/en/step_2.md

 from pygal import *
 --- /code ---

-The import statement imports **all** of the code from the `p5.py` file that is also in your Trinket window.
+The import statement imports **all** of the code from the pygal library.

 --- /collapse ---